 Clackmannanshire have completed their Action Planning process.
 With support from CLES, the Council developed a range of short and longer term actions to implement CWB.
 Short term actions include ways to change procurement practice and service delivery for maximum community benefit, and the development of a “good employment” charter.
 The Action Plan was published in December 2020.

 The final action plan report for Clackmannanshire can be found here: Community Wealth Building in Clackmannanshire

 Glasgow City Region is committed to a region wide Action Plan with a focus on procurement in construction, and bringing vacant and derelict land sites into productive use for urban agriculture, community food growing and green spaces.
 Two action plans have been developed, one on procurement, and the other focusing on vacant and derelict land.
 They are complementary to existing work on sustainable procurement, vacant and derelict land and the Clyde Mission.

 Fife Council will pioneer work on CWB for the Tay City Region, sharing lessons with other councils within the region.
 The Action Plan has been published and Fife Council are pressing ahead with implementing their CWB Actions.

 Fife CWB Action Plan can be found here.

 South of Scotland

 South of Scotland Enterprise are keen to explore how to use CWB to stimulate inclusive growth in the region.
-This was discussed at the Convention of the South of Scotland in September and work is progressing to finalise an Action Plan at the end of March 2021.
+This was discussed at the Convention of the South of Scotland i and work is progressing to finalise an Action Plan at the end of June 2021.
 It is expected to be focused on the role of Registered Social Landlords as anchor institutions.